 A headless environment is an environment that does not include support for a graphical user interface (GUI).
-An application deployed in this type of environment is typically managed via a command line interface (CLI) where administrators execute a variety of commands to manipulate the application and the services related to it via a terminal.
+An application deployed in this type of environment is typically managed via a command line interface (CLI) where administrators execute a variety of commands to manage the application and the services related to it via a terminal.

-Most server environments run on a headless configuration, but this is still subjective to the user’s preference.
+Most server environments run on a headless configuration, but this is still subject to the user’s preference.
 Headless systems are known for having an upper hand security-wise compared to traditional systems with GUIs and they are also known to work more efficiently because they have no display to process, thus being faster.

-TORO Integrate instances running on a Desktop subscription are inherently running in headless environments as they lack the Server Admin UI and the primary means of configuring them are via the CLI tool1.
+TORO Integrate instances running on a Desktop subscription are inherently running in headless environments as they lack the Server Admin UI1.
 The Server Edition offers a headless and non-headless version of TORO Integrate.

 The Desktop Edition of TORO Integrate is intended for non-production environments only, as a playground for users to explore the features of TORO Integrate and test their configurations.